Everything Deserves A Review

 Before we begin today's review, we're going to try a little experiment.
 What I want you to do is click that little link at the top of the page which says 'Next Blog' and see where it takes you.
 Make sure you come back here afterwards and we'll discuss your findings.
 Go on, I'll wait here, you go and have a little explore, I dare you.
 You back?
 Okay, well I'm Sorry.
 I really didn't want to have to do that, but sometimes we hurt the ones we love in order to teach them valuable life lessons.
 Think of it as an immunisation, now you've had a little taste of what lies out there, you'll never be tempted to try it again.
 So what did you get?
 Poems about dead cats?
 Tips and tricks for keeping your 'shakra' in line with your convertible?
 Recipe's for colour-blind lepers?
 Most likely you stumbled upon the most common of all, the smug middle class family from America documenting every single day of their lives on-line because their friends, families and local Samaritans have all threatened them with restraining orders.

-This is what happens when you use the internet as a
+This is what happens when you use the internet as a dumping ground for your wasted thoughts |

 This review takes a close look at one of those in particular, entitled 'Moose Antics'.
 Click Here to have a look for yourselves if you want, but you really don't need to because I have intrepidly braved that particular frontier for you, bringing back the choicest samples for your visual delectation.
 'Moose Antics' is a blog written by this lady on the right, who calls herself 'The Moose'.
 I don't know why, she doesn't seem particularly large or ugly, it probably all stems from some traumatic childhood encounter in the Canadian Rockies that the rest of the family try to ignore.
 She lists her interests as "My family, learning the Bible, SINGING(sic), gardening and dancing like a pathetic white girl."
 In her 'About Me' she just writes moose noises and them makes a lame joke about chickens crossing roads.
 Buckle up tight 'cos this is going to be one bumpy ride into a very dark psyche.
 Let's roll.